-Your submission should appeal to a broad range of attendees in an engaging way.
+DO develop your submission to appeal to a broad range of attendees in an engaging way.
 SSP Annual Meeting attendees value networking opportunities, insight into new developments, and practical applications they can use to advance their careers.
 Attendees include executives, editors, salespeople, marketing and product managers, librarians, technologists, vendors, academics, and more.

-We will NOT consider educational session submissions that are focused on a single solution, a single organization, or material that is commercial in nature.
-Such content is more appropriate for the 5-minute Previews session or for Industry Breakout sessions.
+DO NOT submit an educational session focused on a single solution, a single organization, or material that is commercial in nature.
+These proposals will not be considered.
+Single solution/single organization presentations may be better positioned as a poster presentation.
+Submissions that are commercial in nature should be limited to the 5-minute Previews session or for Industry Breakout sessions.

-For Educational sessions, your submission must be in by the November 19 deadline.
-Our committee will begin reviewing proposals immediately after this deadline, so we regret that we cannot accept late submissions.
-Please see the submission guidelines for all the important deadlines.
+DO pay attention to the deadlines!
+Our committee will begin reviewing proposals immediately after each deadline, so we regret that we cannot accept late submissions.

 Information required for your submission:

-There are four possible types of session proposals.
+Four possible session proposal options are offered as part of the submission process as follows.
 Submitters must select their session type at the beginning of the submission process for each proposal.
-This cannot be changed once you confirm your selection.
-Organizers are permitted to submit more than one proposal or proposal type:
+You are permitted to submit more than one proposal of one or more types.

-Educational sessions are designed for multiple speakers to present a specific topic that will benefit SSP attendees.
+- Educational sessions: Educational sessions are designed for multiple speakers to present a specific topic that will benefit SSP attendees.
 Successful proposals will include concrete plans for interactivity, the inclusion of new voices, a diverse panel (with respect to gender, race, background, organization type, subject area), and clear learning objectives for the audience.
-Educational session time slots will likely vary in length from 60 to 90 minutes.
-Educational session proposals are being accepted through November 19, 2021.
+Educational session time slots are 60 minutes.

-These 30 minute sessions offer value by means of education, information, or professional development to attendees.
+- Industry Breakout Sessions: These 30 minute sessions offer value by means of education, information, or professional development to attendees.
 Organizers may share information about a product or service, but sessions will be most effective if they present case studies/use cases, customer testimonials, timely information about industry issues, best practices, innovative solutions to everyday challenges, roundtable discussions, etc. If accepted, fees will apply.
-Industry Breakout session proposals are being accepted through January 7, 2022.

 The session title should be descriptive of the content being covered.